Contact Center (Multimedia) Installation Guide - Avaya IP Office

 c.
 Set Immediate Overflow to Off.

 d.
-Select Add… and configure which Hunt Group(s) you would like as an Overflow group.
+Select Add… and configure which Hunt Group(s) you would like as an Overflow group. - In the Voicemail tab, uncheck the box Voicemail On.

 Repeat with another group extension and overflow destination for different call routes.